texas-robocamp/texas-robocamp.github.io/tutorials/programming/simple_math_user_input.md

 permalink: simple_math_user_input.html
 ---

-Let's write a program to convert a weight on earth a weight on the moon.
 An object that weighs 1.0 pounds on Earth would weigh 0.1654 pounds on the moon.

 In C++, multiplication is represented with the * symbol.

-This program will ask the user of our program their weight, store that information, do the conversion, and then print their moon weight.
+This program will ask the user their Earth weight, store that information, do the conversion, and then print their moon weight.

-To do this the program will save all the numbers it needs in <b>variables</b>.
-A variable is a letter or a word that stands for a number or a mathematical formula.
+The program will save all the numbers it needs in <b>variables</b>.
+A variable stores a number or a mathematical formula.

-For example, we can say:
+For example:

 ```cpp
 x = 4;